geoschem/gc-cloud-infrastructure/benchmarks/README.md

-      "numCores": "48", // number of cores to deploy with "memory": "16000", // amount of memory to deploy with "resolution": "24" // resolution to run at (GCHP only) "updateInputData": "0" // updates GCHP input data with bashdatacatalog 0 for false, 1 for true }
+      "numCores": "48", // number of cores to deploy with "memory": "16000", // amount of memory to deploy with "resolution": "24" // resolution to run at (GCHP only) "updateInputData": "0" // updates GCHP input data with bashdatacatalog.
+0 for false, 1 for true }
 }
 ```